REST, RELAX, PLAY

 - The New Forest Reptile Centre houses all the species of snakes and Lizards found in the British Isles.
 A centre of conservation and information it's specially created enclosures allows the visitors to see them up close.

 - Safaris are possible in the New Forest, Hampshire.
 New Forest Deer Safari is a 30 minute ride on a tractor around Burley Park with a herd of elusive Red Deer. and many other breeds too.
 After the ride enjoy some strawberries from the farm.
 Rides run from July to September.

-- The recently renovated St Barbe Museum, Lymington, due to re open in July 2017, houses unique collections covering the history of the New Forest and Solent coastlines.
+- The recently renovated St Barbe Museum, Lymington, houses unique collections covering the history of the New Forest and Solent coastlines.
 Highlighting the history of smuggling, salt making and boat building dating back to the napoleonic era.